Key Personalities

 A passionate football supporter and former player, Capt Smith has been a member of the Pembroke Hamilton Club (PHC Zebras) for many years.
 In 2016 he was instrumental to starting RBR football team, which participates in the Bermuda Corona League.
 Under his guidance, what started as a football team, has evolved into a sports club.
 Capt Smith currently serves as President.

-WO1 Jason Harrell, EM
+WO1 Luis Pereira, EM

 Regimental Sergeant Major (RSM)